-We know that one of the key factors to our success is having the most highly trained, committed and competitive personnel.
-That's why we encourage a challenging work environment in which our employees can develop their fullest potential and be recognized and compensated for their contributions.
+generation, and that's why every year, We know that one of the key factors to our success is having the most highly we visit more than 90,000 girls with trained, committed and competitive information about intimate care, to personnel.
+That's why we encourage a challenging work environment in which our employees can develop their fullest potential and be recognized and began a program of school visits to compensated for their contributions.